AIA-Studio-IaaC-G06/PFHG/README.md

 Through various experiments we could notice only a slight variation in the geometric results obtained while changing the model architecture by adding or reducing hidden layers in the neural network.
 Whereas, the variation in the number of epochs and batch sizes intensely affected the geometric result obtained.
 The predicted values in output are directly related to the size of the house, thermal data and energy consumption.
 In the final test result, these values were a little higher than the trained values, although our model has a good MSE(mean loss error).
 We conclude that this situation occurs due to the large number of irregular samples generated from the random facade.

-## If you want to develope a similar Prefabricated house generator for your own city
+## If you want to develope a similar Prefabricated House Generator for your own city

 For accurate predictions, the most important thing is to have the best fit possible data.
 In case of energy consumption and Daylight, this means running a whole new data set for the city desired.
 The way to do it is through Grasshopper, with the script shared in this repository - DataSetCreator.
 Download the script, change the city climate file (you can find the one necessary here: https://www.ladybug.tools/epwmap/) and run the simulations until you have at least 2000 samples.